-Study regulations Faculty of Communication Sciences (Bachelor and Mast...
+Study regulations Faculty of Communication, Culture and Society (Bache...

 Information on a number of essential regulatory aspects applying to exams in the Faculty of Communication Sciences is set out below.
 The statements should be regarded as for information only.
 In the event of discrepancies and for all legal purposes, the Study Regulations shall apply.